 Some language development (ex: grammar) is impaired.
 Therefore language development requires general cognitive abilities.
-(Any other ways to interpret this if you're a nativist?)
+(Any other ways to interpret this if you're a nativist?
+Hint: Could a specific brain part be impaired too?)

 Some language development (ex: communicative/social aspects) is not as impaired.